 Vitamin-B12 is an essential nutrient for making DNA and keeping the nerve and blood cells healthy.
 However, different studies suggest that long term use of high dose Vitamin-B12 can be harmful and can increase the risk of certain cancers like lung cancer and colorectal/colon cancer.

 Vitamin B12, also known as cobalamin, is a water-soluble vitamin commonly found in fish, animal products like milk, meat and eggs, and in some plants and plant products like fermented soy products and seaweeds.
 Vitamin B12 helps in keeping the nerve and blood cells healthy and is necessary for making DNA.
 Deficiency of Vitamin B12 is known to cause anemia, weakness and fatigue and hence we try to include foods containing Vitamin B12 in our daily diet or alternatively use Vitamin B12 supplements.
 However, there are rising concerns on long term use of high dose Vitamin B12 and its association with the risk of cancer.
-Different studies and analysis were carried out to investigate the impact of Vitamin B12 intake on cancer risk.

 Studies on Vitamin B12 & Cancer Risk